Vernon Chalmers Academic, Business and Training Development Journey

 Border Duty mention: As part of my initial compulsory (conscript) military service, (SA Navy), I spent three months volunteering with the SA Marine Corps in two operational units in the 'war zone' (SWA / Namibia) deep into the Caprivi Strip, with the second deployment a few kilometers north of the Chobe National Park - where we regularly observed the 'enemy' across the Chobe River, Zambia.
 It was a personal dedicated (auxiliary) border service, and at times volunteered in assisting some of the Marines with minor psychological challenges - for my border service I received the SADF Pro Patria medal.
 For me, personally, this period was quite a paradox, as 1000s of young men across the SADF had no choice.
 Most of them (SA Army) were engaged in physical infantry warfare in Angola during the same time.
 I still, up to today, have many days assimilating this.
 Sentinel Projects (by Barry Fowler, Clinical Psychologist, SA Army during the same period) assisted me in a very thoughtful way in reading his online publication with some interesting anecdotes / journals from various SADF members during this challenging period - I starting reading Sentinel Projects since 2020.
 I also read Barry Fowler's book - Pro Patria 2nd Ed.
 'SADF Border Duty 1984 -1988'.
 Books by Barry Fowler.

-As a Human Resource Management and Social Science student I was unexpectedly awarded an international Curry Merit Award / Bursary at the end of my first year and was subsequently recruited (from my second year) by a covert Information Management and Technology agency involved in Secret and Top Secret national and international projects for the South African Defense Force (SADF).
+As a Human Resource Management and Social Science student I was unexpectedly awarded an international Curry Merit Award / Bursary towards the end of my first year and was subsequently recruited (from my second year) by a covert Information Management and Technology agency involved in Secret and Top Secret national and international projects for the South African Defence Force (SADF).
 After some intense scrutiny I was granted an official SADF / SA Government Intelligence Secret Clearance and over a three-year period was exposed to some of the best Information Technology (IT) software engineers / computer systems in the country.
-What was quite ironic (to keep a secret) was the many days I attended lectures in full business attire - under the pretense of working as a part-time sales representative.
+What was quite ironic (to keep a secret) was the many days I attended lectures in full business attire - under the pretence of working as a part-time sales representative.

-As a Human Resource Management and Social Science student I was unexpectedly awarded an international Curry Merit Award / Bursary at the end of my first year and was subsequently recruited (from my second year) by a covert Information Management and Technology agency involved in Secret and Top Secret national and international projects for the South African Defense Force (SADF).
+As a Human Resource Management and Social Science student I was unexpectedly awarded an international Curry Merit Award / Bursary towards the end of my first year and was subsequently recruited (from my second year) by a covert Information Management and Technology agency involved in Secret and Top Secret national and international projects for the South African Defence Force (SADF).
 After some intense scrutiny I was granted an official SADF / SA Government Intelligence Secret Clearance and over a three-year period was exposed to some of the best Information Technology (IT) software engineers / computer systems in the country.
-What was quite ironic (to keep a secret) was the many days I attended lectures in full business attire - under the pretense of working as a part-time sales representative.
+What was quite ironic (to keep a secret) was the many days I attended lectures in full business attire - under the pretence of working as a part-time sales representative.

 Little did I know that a few years later I would become (more than) strategically involved in the consulting / training of civilian labour relations / labour law to SA Navy officers, non-commissioned officers and civilian staff (in the Western Cape Command).
 The more liberal labour relations policy approach of the SA Navy leadership (during the early 1990's) offered me this unique intervention as an important organisational / personal goal and responsibility (in the context of the country's political ideology at the time).
-The Navy's leadership trust in my ability to fulfil my self-defined research and curriculum-development objectives motivated me even more.
-At first I was slightly overwhelmed with the academic freedom of guiding so many different levels of stakeholders, but I was well supported by my senior Naval officers, military psychologists and other members who, like me, believed in the shared goals and essence of staff development and motivation.
+The Navy's leadership trust in my ability to fulfil my self-defined research and curriculum-development objectives across rank and region motivated me even more.
+At first I was slightly overwhelmed with the academic freedom of guiding so many different levels of stakeholders, but I was well supported by my senior naval officers, military training psychologists and other members who, like me, believed in the shared goals and essence of staff development and motivation.

 From Human Resource Development Education to Personal / Corporate Computing